No social media? Stop the Madness!

 Provost Darr explained that the ban was not a punishment for the 800 students but a way for people to think critically about the prevalence of social media.

 One observation from the week was the students realization of how stressed they were over constantly checking status updates.
 “They weren’t even aware of the stress they were under,” Darr said.
 About 15% of the students said they were spending 11 to 20 hours on social media sites–per day.
 On the other hand, some students volunteered to continue the ban for a month.
+In 2013, a treatment center opened in Pennsylvania for internet addicts.

 Could you go without Facebook or your cell phone for a week or even a day?
 Do you think there are any benefits from limiting your time online or texting?
 Do you remember a time when Facebook, YouTube, MySpace and others didn’t exist?